ℹ️ This project is part of a series of experiments to fix fundamentals and improve quality of craft in Windows

 Introduction

-Windows support system-wide dark mode for many years now, still several core surfaces do not adhere to it.
-In Windows 11, prominent experiences like the copy dialog continue to ship in light theme, creating visible inconsistency in an otherwise polished OS.
+Windows11 support system-wide dark mode since inception, still several core surfaces including copy dialog do not adhere to it, creating visible inconsistency in an otherwise polished OS.

 This gap became a recurring point of criticism from both Windows enthusiasts and critics, raising questions around attention to craft and overall product quality.